 Bloomington is one of the most diverse cities in Indiana, and the best part is, the Grant Street Inn is centrally located between it all!
 Literally minutes from IU’s Sample Gates, Dunn Meadow, Cinema, Auditorium, Eskenazi Museum of Art, and the iconic Rose Well House, one of the oldest structures on campus.
 Other traditional B-Town favorites just within steps are Nick’s English Hut, Café Pizzeria, 4th Street’s spread of delicious ethnic cuisine, as well as shopping and entertainment on Kirkwood Avenue.

 While you’re discovering the best of Bloomington, consider making the Grant Street Inn your home away from home while visiting.
 It’s truly a place worth experiencing.
-For rates and additional information, visit grantstinn.com or call (812) 334-2353.
+For rates and reservation information, guests can visit grantstinn.com or call (800) 328-4350.

 Like what you're reading?
 Support independent, award-winning college journalism on this site.
 Donate here.

 The Bicentennial season features four operas, three ballets, the Singing Hoosiers, the Jazz Studies Department, and the inaugural Jacobs Live at the Movies.

 Grant Street Inn is only a 5 minute walk from the Sample Gates and the IU campus, and it’s convenient to downtown shopping and entertainment options.

 The Grant Street Inn, which first opened in 1991, is not only a “home away from home” for visitors, it also offers a slice of Bloomington history.